Prompt Engineering for Public Speaking: How to Get Better Results from AI

 Why Role Based Prompts Produce Better Feedback

-One of the most underused prompt techniques is asking AI to adopt a specific perspective before responding.
-Instead of "give me feedback on this opening," try "act as a sceptical audience member who has heard dozens of talks on this topic.
-What is your honest reaction to this opening?"
+One of the most underused techniques is asking AI to adopt a specific perspective before it answers.
+Instead of "give me feedback on this opening," try "act as a sceptical audience member who has sat through dozens of presentations on this topic, what is your honest reaction?"
+Forcing the response through a defined lens produces sharper, more targeted feedback than a generic review.

 The key is to define the role clearly.
 The more specific the persona, the more specific the feedback.